Emergency physicians’ group calls on state attorney general to investigate Bellingham doctor’s firing

 “Most states have a prohibition on this,” McNamara said Sunday in a phone interview.
 “They were basically meant to keep the business relationship out of the physician and patient relationship.”

-The attorney general’s office, the Washington Medical Commission and TeamHealth did not immediately respond to a request for comment.
+The attorney general’s office received a complaint from the emergency physicians’ group, spokeswoman Brionna Aho, said in an email message.
+She declined to comment on whether an investigation has been initiated.
+The Washington Medical Commission and TeamHealth did not immediately respond to requests for comment.

 TeamHealth was acquired by the Blackstone Group, a private equity firm, in 2016 for $6 billion.
 Since then, the company came under fire for a pattern of suing uninsured and low-income patients who were unable to pay their medical bills, but discontinued the practice after it gained public attention in the news.